-In line with our core focus to boost our recurring income, our two freehold commercial buildings in Central London acquired in 2018 - Aldgate House and 125 Old Broad Street, have already shown significant positive rental reversions post-acquisition.
+In line with our core focus to boost our recurring income, our two freehold commercial buildings in Central London acquired in 2018 - Aldgate House and 125 Old Broad Street, have already shown significant positive rental reversions post-acauisition.
 In addition, we also expanded into the UK Private Rented Sector (PRS) with the acquisition of a freehold development site in Monk Bridge, Leeds, for £15.4 million (approximately \$27.5 million).
-The developed into a 664-unit build-to-rent residential project with retail space.
+The 193,752 square feet (sq ft) site will be user experience through our proprietary developed into a 664-unit build-to-rent residential project with retail space.

-Other recurring income assets acquired in the year include a portfolio of four rental apartment projects in Osaka, Japan, for ¥5.46 billion (approximately \$69.3 million) and the Shanghai Hongqiao Sincere Centre (Phase 2), a completed commercial property comprising 11 blocks of office, serviced apartments and retail space in Shanghai, China, for RMB 1.75 billion (approximately \$344 million).
+Other recurring income assets acquired in the year include a portfolio of four rental apartment projects in Osaka, Japan, for ¥5.46 billion (approximately \$69.3 million) and the Shanghai Honggiao Sincere Centre (Phase 2), a completed commercial property comprising 11 blocks of office, serviced apartments and retail space in Shanghai, China, for RMB 1.75 billion (approximately \$344 million).